Who wouldn't love a stack of spiced Pumpkin Oat Pancakes piled high with yogurt and fresh fruit?

 This stack has everything I love about fall and winter—warming spices, cold-weather fruits, maple syrup, and (of course) pumpkin.

 Instead of wheat, I decided to switch things up and use homemade oat flour in this recipe.
 Don't be intimidated by the oats!
 You can purchase oat flour in many supermarkets, and, if you have a food processor, making out flour out of rolled oats is actually really easy, too.
 Just process oats in a food processor for a few minutes, and you've got oat flour.
 In my opinion, it's all worth it to give these pumpkin pancakes a little more heartiness for fall.

-As far as the toppings, I couldn’t help but get a little crazy with all the new seasonal fruits around, so I chopped up a pretty epic combo of pears, persimmon, black grapes, and pomegranate.
-(Plus vanilla yogurt and pistachios.)
+As far as the toppings, I chopped up a pretty delicious combo of pears, persimmon, black grapes, and pomegranate.
+Plus some vanilla yogurt and pistachios for good measure.
 If you're more of a pancake-minimalist, by all means, feel free to simplify.

 - 2 teaspoons vanilla extract

 - 2 teaspoons pumpkin pie spice